 Having been born in the 1980s, I didn't witness the cool 1950s era—yet I'm strangely sentimental about it.
 So I decided to decorate my kitchen retro-style.
 And why wouldn't I?

 Retro kitchens are bright, nostalgic, and theatrical.
-It's quintessential American, yet fun and whimsical.
+It's quintessential Americana, yet fun and whimsical.
 Particularly reminiscent of the 1950s era is the diner.

-If you, too, want to decorate your kitchen a-la retro diner, the good news is: it's easy.
+If you, too, want to decorate your kitchen a-la retro diner, it's easy!
 You don't have to invest thousands of dollars in renovation.
 A few thoughtful details can create the diner atmosphere that will transport you to another time.

 Retro Kitchen Cabinets

 Another inexpensive way to give your kitchen a cool retro look is to re-paint the cabinets.
 Pick a color that doesn't overwhelm the senses (mint green, buttercup yellow, light baby blue), or if you have plain wood cabinets, you can simply paint them white.

 The task of painting the cabinets yourself may seem daunting, but fear not—it's all about prepping the surface.
 With a right degreaser, you can remove layers of sticky kitchen grime.
 Then you can sand it, prime it, and paint it with an oil-based or an acrylic paint.

 And as long as you're updating your cabinets, why not change the knobs?
 You can't go wrong with vintage glass or ceramic knobs.

 Wall art is yet another fun and relatively inexpensive way to re-invent your kitchen diner-style.